TG6S85/Dice/README.md

-# Dice_Bag
+# Dice

-A virtual bag of DnD dice. because I lost mine.
+A virtual set of DnD dice. because I lost mine.

+Made to be as basic and as simple to use as possible.